Chapter 10 · Question 1

 Exam-Ready Structure

-A tangent to a circle is a straight line that touches the circle at exactly one point.
-This common point is called the point of contact.
-The word 'tangent' comes from the Latin word 'tangere' meaning to touch.
+A tangent to a circle is a straight line that intersects the circle at exactly one point.
+This point is called the point of contact.
 A secant is a line that intersects the circle at two distinct points.
-A secant can be thought of as the general case, and a tangent is a special case of a secant when the two points of intersection coincide.
-A circle can have infinitely many tangents because at every point on the circumference of a circle, one and only one tangent can be drawn.
-Additionally, at most two tangents can be drawn parallel to a given secant.
+A tangent may be viewed as the limiting position of a secant, but it is defined separately by its single point of intersection.
+A circle can have infinitely many tangents because at every point on its circumference, exactly one tangent can be drawn.

 Key Points